DavidAnson/markdownlint/README.md

 See [markdownlint-config-schema.json](schema/markdownlint-config-schema.json)
 for the [JSON Schema](https://json-schema.org/) of the `options.config` object.

+See [ValidatingConfiguration.md](schema/ValidatingConfiguration.md) for ways to use the JSON Schema to validate configuration.

 For more advanced scenarios, styles can reference and extend other styles.
 The `readConfig` and `readConfigSync` functions can be used to read such